-[Editor's Note: We hope you’ve seen our Earth Day 2020 coverage.
-Perhaps you wanted to know more about Marilyn Laurie, the legendary PR pro who helped conceive the celebration for the first Earth Day in NY City.
-Through the generous help of the Museum of PR, we asked Dick Martin, who succeeded Marilyn at AT&T, how it started.
+[Editor's Note: You may want to know more about Marilyn Laurie, the legendary PR pro who helped conceive the celebration for the first Earth Day in New York City.
+Through the generous help of the Museum of PR, we asked Dick Martin, who succeeded Laurie at AT&T, how it started.
 His lightly edited responses to our questions are below.]

 PRNEWS: Please tell us about Marilyn’s involvement in founding Earth Day.